dstuessy/ssh-util/README.md

 There are two things: the main script "sshutil"; the config file "<name and path of choice>".
 The config file can be placed anywhere, as its path must be specified under the variable FILENAME in the "sshutil" script.

-The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, EXPECT, USE_PASS or USE_KEY, PROMPT, and REMOTEDIR.
+The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, EXPECT, PASS, PROMPT, and REMOTEDIR.

 These can be specified with the following syntax: